redux-saga/redux-saga/README.md

 - More importantly, `yield*` allows only for sequential composition of generators, you can only yield* to one generator at a time.
 But there can be use cases when you want to launch multiple operations in parallel.
-You spawn multiple Sagas in background and resumes when all the spawned Sagas are done.
+You spawn multiple Sagas in the background and resumes when all the spawned Sagas are done.

 The Saga middleware offers an alternative way of composition using the simple `yield` statement.
-When yielding a generator (more accurately an *iterator*) the middleware will convert the resulting sub-iterator into a promise that will resolve to the sub-iterator return value (or a rejected with an eventual error thrown from it).
+When yielding a generator (more accurately an *iterator*) the middleware will convert the resulting sub-iterator into a promise that will resolve to that sub-iterator return value (or a rejected with an eventual error thrown from it).

 This effectively lets you compose nested generators with other effects, like future actions, timeouts, ...

-For example you may want the user to finishes some level in a limited amount of time
+For example you may want the user finish some game in a limited amount of time

 ```javascript
 function* game(io, getState) {